-PARTICULARS TO APPEAR ON THE OUTER PACKAGING

-OUTER CARTON

-1. NAME OF THE MEDICINAL PRODUCT

-Blitzima 100 mg concentrate for solution for infusion Rituximab

-2. STATEMENT OF ACTIVE SUBSTANCE(S)

-1 vial contains 100 mg of rituximab 1 mL contains 10 mg of rituximab

-3. LIST OF EXCIPIENTS

-Excipients: sodium chloride, tri-sodium citrate dihydrate, polysorbate 80, water for injections.

-4. PHARMACEUTICAL FORM AND CONTENTS

-Concentrate for solution for infusion 100 mg / 10 mL 2 vials

-5. METHOD AND ROUTE(S) OF ADMINISTRATION

-For intravenous use after dilution.
+OUTER CARTON NAME OF THE MEDICINAL PRODUCT 1.
+Riximyo 100 mg concentrate for solution for infusion rituximab 2.
+STATEMENT OF ACTIVE SUBSTANCE(S) 1 vial contains 10 mg/mL rituximab.
+3. LIST OF EXCIPIENTS Sodium citrate, polysorbate 80, sodium chloride, sodium hydroxide, hydrochloric acid, water for injections.
+See leaflet for further information.
+4. PHARMACEUTICAL FORM AND CONTENTS Concentrate for solution for infusion 100 mg / 10 mL 2 vials of 10 mL 3 vials of 10 mL 5.
+METHOD AND ROUTE(S) OF ADMINISTRATION For intravenous use after dilution.
 Read the package leaflet before use.

-6. SPECIAL WARNING THAT THE MEDICINAL PRODUCT MUST BE STORED OUT OF THE SIGHT AND REACH OF CHILDREN

-Keep out of the sight and reach of children.

-7. OTHER SPECIAL WARNING(S), IF NECESSARY

-8. EXPIRY DATE
+6. SPECIAL WARNING THAT THE MEDICINAL PRODUCT MUST BE STORED OUT OF THE SIGHT AND REACH OF CHILDREN Keep out of the sight and reach of children.
+7. OTHER SPECIAL WARNING(S), IF NECESSARY 8.
+EXPIRY DATE EXP

-EXP